Smoothed Differential Privacy: Introduction

-As another example, for \emph{deep neural networks} (DNNs), even adding slight noise can lead to dramatic decreases in the prediction accuracy, especially when predicting underrepresented classes~\citep{bagdasaryan2019differential}.
-Internal noises also widely exist in machine learning, for example, in the standard practice of cross-validation as well as in training (e.g., the batch-sampling when training DNNs).
+As another example, for \emph{neural networks} (NNs), even adding slight noise can lead to dramatic decreases in the prediction accuracy, especially when predicting underrepresented classes~\citep{bagdasaryan2019differential}.
+Sampling noises also widely exist in machine learning, for example, in the standard practice of cross-validation as well as in training (e.g., batch-sampling when training NNs).

-As shown in these examples, the worst-case privacy according to DP might be too loose to serve as a practical measure for evaluating and comparing mechanisms without external noises in real-world applications.
+{Note that in all the above examples, the sampling noise is an ``intrinsic'' part of the mechanism.
+In comparison, the only purpose of adding additive noises is to improve privacy (with the cost of reducing accuracy) in most scenarios.} As shown in these examples, the worst-case privacy according to DP might be too loose to serve as a practical measure for evaluating and comparing mechanisms with sampling noise (while without additive noise) in real-world applications.
 This motivates us to ask the following question.